Boilermate

 Boilermate BP unit picture right - front cover removed)

-installs to a heating system in the more traditional 'S' or 'Y' plan
+by means of a traditional 'S' or 'Y' plan

 |